Interview 50 - Hannah

 I think I got quite a lot of information.
 I didn’t quite get, because certain people have been telling me like there’s rumours like my friends have been telling me that they had friends who had the implant and it’s not as effective as the pill and they’ve got pregnant while on the implant.
 And I don’t know who to believe because they, they fully, they tell me that their friends have definitely got pregnant while they were definitely using the implant which obviously is a little bit worrying.
 But then I’ve had the health professionals that I’ve spoken to have actually told me that it is effective.
 It’s like almost as effective at the pill.
 So it’s, it’s difficult to know who to believe.

-The National Chlamydia Screening Programme does little to de-stigmatised STIs, but it is good at...
+The National Chlamydia Screening Programme does little to de-stigmatise STIs, but it is good at targeting young people who may not feel confident enough to go to a clinic for an STI.

-The National Chlamydia Screening Programme does little to de-stigmatised STIs, but it is good at...
+The National Chlamydia Screening Programme does little to de-stigmatise STIs, but it is good at targeting young people who may not feel confident enough to go to a clinic for an STI.

 SHOW TEXT VERSION